SymmetryLens: Unsupervised Symmetry Learning via Locality and Density Preservation: Estimation Procedures

+\textbf{Architecture} We train 3 neural networks in total, one for each of $w$, $\mu$, and $\sigma$.
+For~each sample, each network outputs $M$ vectors (one vector for each Gaussian) with one component for each coordinate $j$ in $f_{j|i}$ in the form of a flattened array with $d\times M$ components.
+The~three networks are identical except for the output activation~functions.

-Each of the neural networks is composed of \(d\) input, \(4 \times d \times M\) hidden, and \(\times d \times M\) output neurons, while there are two hidden layers.
-While the input corresponds to the value of each component, output corresponds to the flattened version of the tensor involving parameters for four different gaussian kernels specifying each components conditional probability distribution.
-We have used the LeakyReLU activation function with $\alpha=0.1$ at the output of each layer except the last one.
-The output activation functions for the three neural networks are given in the table \ref{tab:activation_functions}.
+Each network is composed of \(d\) input and \(d \times M\) output neurons, the~input representing the value of the conditioning component via the masking procedure described and~the output corresponding to the flattened version of the tensor representing the parameters of the Gaussians.
+We use one hidden fully connected layer with \(4 \times d \times M\) neurons~each.

+We take the number of Gaussian kernels to be $M=4$.
+We use the LeakyReLU activation function with $\alpha=0.1$ at the output of each layer except for the last one.
+The~final output activation functions for the three neural networks are given in Table~\ref{tab:activation_functions}.